Reincarnation: Once to Die?

 However, it does say “As it is appointed unto MEN once to die…”.
 It clearly does appear that the writer believed that men were only born once and die once — that is if the writer even did initially write that.
 What is not apparant is who actually wrote this, and if that was what it originally said when it was first written.
 In other words, just like much of the rest of the New Testament, there is the strong possibility that there are changes to this chapter to make it appear that men are not born again nor do they die again.

 It is speculated that Paul wrote this book.
 But if so, then he contradicts himself since in another place he says, “Whatsoever a man soweth, that shall he also reap”.
-This is clearly the doctrine of Karma which is closely related to Reincarnation.
-As has been pointed out before the doctrine of Reincarnation was very common in the first century, in the Early church and among Jews.
+This is clearly the doctrine of Karma which is considered the “twin doctrine” of Reincarnation.
+As has been pointed out before the doctrine of Reincarnation was very common in the first century, in the Early church and among Jews for the first 500 years.
 Somewhere along the way with all the “corrections” that were made, this verse may have been changed to fit the Church’s agenda.

 Again, it really isn’t known who actually who wrote the book of Hebrews.
 If these are the actual words of the original writer, maybe he really did believe that men are not born again and only die once.
 If this is so, then this writer had a completely different view than Jesus, the disciples, many of the Jews, and Greeks also.
 Reincarnation was not only a belief of the Early Church but also among many Greeks, which language much of the New Testament was written.